How to prepare your car for sale

 - Consider touching up chips and scratches – either professionally or yourself if you’ve got the know-how.

-- It may also be worthwhile repairing any damage to alloy wheels.
+- It might also be worthwhile repairing any damage to alloy wheels.

 - A cheap new set of car mats can help smarten up an older car.